MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 ### Draw in your space

 > [!NOTE]
+> At this time, a HoloLens user can draw in their environment but can't place arrows.
+The remote expert on Teams desktop, Teams mobile, or Dynamics 365 Remote Assist mobile can draw **and** place arrows.
+>
 > Annotations don't work well on black or reflective surfaces.

 1. Select the **Ink** button on the **Annotate** toolbar.